Top Attractions at the Granada Alhambra Palace

 El Partal is an area that houses the remains of the former residence of King Muhammad III.
 In this area you can still see the palace El Partal with a portico with five arches, a beautiful central pool and the famous Torre de las Damas, which dates from the fourteenth century and is configured as one of the oldest buildings in the Alhambra.
 In my opinion, it is one of the most beautiful parts of the visit.

-The Medina, located in the upper part, is a residential, administrative and religious area with stores, public baths and mosques where officials, nobles and artisans lived to meet the needs of the palatine city.
+The Medina, located in the upper part, is a residential, administrative and religious area with stores, public baths and mosques where the officials, nobles and artisans who covered the needs of the palatine city lived.

 Its main streets were Calle Real Baja, Calle Real Alta and Calle de Ronda.
 Today, the old convent of San Francisco is preserved here, which has been converted into a Parador Nacional de turismo.